 Liposuction – San Diego

 Worldwide, liposuction is one of the most popular cosmetic plastic surgery procedures.
 Lipo is the cornerstone of many commonly performed body contouring procedures, including Brazilian buttlifting, hi definition abdominal liposculpture, and cosmetic and reconstructive fat grafting.
-Liposuction is a procedure performed to reduce fat excess in troublesome body locations, in order to improve the contour or shape of the body.
+The procedure is performed to reduce fat excess in troublesome body locations, improving the contour or shape of the body.
 While not done to cause weight loss, liposuction can be part of a comprehensive plan to improve one’s physique.

 - The abdomen (upper, central, and lower)